iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Subscribers

-Anyone with permission to connect to the message bus can subscribe to messages published in the zone.
-Publishers subscribe as well in order to handle configuration updates and input messages.

-Consumers such as user interfaces and services that do not publish, are merely subscribers and do not publish as nodes.
-Open zones can allow anyone to subscribe without credentials.
-To control configuration and inputs however, consumers must be a publisher with a valid signature.
+Consumers that are only subscribers do not have to be registed as publishers.
+They need credentials to access the message bus and can simply subscribe to publisher addresses.
+To control configuration and inputs however consumers must be registered as a publisher.

-## Zone Certificate Authority Service - ZCAS
+## Domain Security Service - DSS

-The Zone Certificate Authority Service issues keys and certificates to publishers that have joined the security zone.
-Publishers use these keys to create a [digital signature](https://en.wikipedia.org/wiki/Digital_signature) for each message they publish so consumers can verify they are sent by the publisher and haven't been tampered with.
-The publisher identity is signed by the ZCAS when it joined the zone and verifies that the publisher is who it claims to be.
-For local zones the ZCAS is the highest authority and is protected by the message bus only allowing that service to publish on its address.
-For public zones the ZCAS itself includes a certificate for its domain in its identity.
+The Domain Security service issues keys and identity signatures to publishers.

+Publishers use the issued keys to sign messages using JWS (JSON Web Signing).
+The signature is used to verify that the message is sent by the publisher and hasn't been tampered with.

+The publisher identity itself is signed by the DSS.
+It is used to verify that the publisher is who it claims to be and can be trusted.
+For public domains the DSS includes a certificate from an internet CA with its identity so that the DSS identity can be verified.

 For more detail, see the security section